Website marketing – 5 step guide for small businesses

 Now that you know what you want to say to your target audience at each stage, it's time to figure out how to deliver the message to them.

 Here's where a list of marketing channels can be helpful.
-Your funnel may incorporate online and offline channels to drive results through your website.
+Your funnel may incorporate offline (print, television, radio, billboards) and digital marketing channels to drive results through your website.
 When reviewing your options, be selective about those you choose to implement.
 Each channel should have a specific purpose to help you attract, educate, and convert your audience.
 More is not better!
 Thoughtful and strategic are better.

 Below you'll find different ways to get your message to your audience.